metrumresearchgroup/pkgr/integration_tests/binaries-linux/guide.md

 ## Special Instructions

-This test must be run on a Linux machine.
+This test must be run on the Metworx 20.06 workflow.

 ## Description
-Test to make sure Linux binaries can be installed.
+Test to make sure Linux binaries can be installed on our Metworx workflows.

 ## Expected Behaviors
 1. `pkgr plan --loglevel=debug` will indicate that repositories have been set for package `R6`, `pillar`, and their dependencies.
 The install type for all packages will be as binaries.